grpc/proposal/A83-xds-gcp-authn-filter.md

 ### Temporary environment variable protection

-Support for the GCP Authentication filter in LDS will be guarded by the `GRPC_EXPERIMENTAL_XDS_GCP_AUTHENTICATION_FILTER` env var.
+Support for the GCP Authentication filter in the xDS HTTP filter registry and the `extensions.filters.http.gcp_authn.v3.Audience` entry in the metadata registry will be guarded by the `GRPC_EXPERIMENTAL_XDS_GCP_AUTHENTICATION_FILTER` env var.
 The env var guard will be removed once the feature passes interop tests.